Transforming Industries with Dynamic Digital Innovation

 Enterprise banks too have an opportunity to use technology to connect the full range of services that they and their partners offer.
 By positioning these services at the heart of a business ecosystem, they can create competitive advantage over the sector’s newer brands.
 Standard Bank Group is a great example.
 With the right digital innovation and strategy, this 160-year-old banking institution is fully networking its services and partnerships across markets to enhance its customer offer.

-Our extended agreement with Salesforce is a major step towards transforming the Standard Bank Group into a client-centered platform business that delivers a range of individualised, instantly available solutions, services and opportunities, enabled by modern digital technologies and delivered in whatever way a client prefers.
+Our extended agreement with Salesforce is a major step towards transforming the Standard Bank Group into a client-centered platform business that delivers a range of individualized, instantly available solutions, services and opportunities, enabled by modern digital technologies and delivered in whatever way a client prefers.
 Our goal is to use our data capabilities to build deeper, better and more enduring relationships with our clients.Standard Bank Group CEO, Sim TshabalaLA

 Connected cars: Helping the automotive industry shift gears

 Business ecosystems are coming of age across many industries.
 Bringing together different capabilities, resources, and expertise, companies can deliver new, collaborative solutions that better address the needs of the world we now live in.
 Their ability to scale and successfully transform business depends, however, on cutting-edge tech, automation, and real-time data.

 The ‘connected car’ is an exciting embodiment of this.

 Manufacturers are racing to build something that, firstly, will improve the customer’s experience with the car.
 This could include providing helpful updates on local repair garages if the dashboard warning light suddenly starts flashing.

 Secondly, manufacturers want a direct relationship with their customers — something they didn’t have in the past.
 By better understanding customer expectations, behavior, and vehicle use, they can provide better products and support.